Libertarian Party of New Hampshire: 2020s

 On July 18, in response to a tweet from Nina Turner advocating for free insulin and medicine, the party's Twitter account responded with a quote tweet stating, "Nina Turner picking crops should be free."
 Turner characterized this tweet as "racist and anti-Black."
 In two follow-up tweets, they stated that "'Insulin should be free' is equally offensive as calling for someone to be compelled to pick crops" and asserted that Turner "should pick crops as reparations for the rights [she] violated as a politician."

 On the fourth anniversary of John McCain's death, the party's Twitter account posted a picture of his daughter Meghan crying at his funeral with the caption "Happy Holidays."
 In a follow-up tweet, they advocated for "dancing on the graves of war criminals" like John McCain.
 Meghan called the tweet "hideous" and said the photo represented the worst pain she had ever been in.
 Amash agreed with her and called the tweet "horrible" and "disgusting."
 The party's account responded by saying "Wait until you see what we tweet when the Clintons finally kick the bucket."
 Governor Chris Sununu stated on CNN that the tweets "should pretty much be the end of the Libertarian Party in New Hampshire".

 Karlyn Borysenko was nominated as the party's gubernatorial candidate in the 2022 election while Kelly Halldorson ran in opposition to the party's removal of abortion rights from its platform and control by the Mises Caucus.
 Halldorson received more votes than Borysenko in the election.

+In 2022, the Pragmatist Caucus associated with the 2012 and 2016 presidential campaigns of Gary Johnson dissolved in part due to the offensive messages posted by the Mises Caucus–controlled Libertarian Party of New Hampshire.

 In September 2024, LPNH wrote on X that "Anyone who murders Kamala Harris would be an American hero."
 LPNH later deleted its tweet as it violated X's rules, while complaining about restricted speech: "Libertarians are truly the most oppressed minority."
+As a result of the post, LPNH was investigated by the FBI.
 The national Libertarian Party's presidential nominee, Chase Oliver, condemned the party's initial tweet, stating that it was "abhorrent and should never have been posted … As Libertarians, we condemn the use of force … We are dedicated to the principle of non-aggression and to peaceful solutions to conflict".
-LPNH responded by labelling Oliver an "infiltrating leftist snake" and calling him a homophobic slur.
+The LPNH referred to Oliver as an "infiltrating leftist snake".